Mathématique: Chapter 48

 “Don’t panic,” Eli said.

-“Well you look a little bit like you’re panicking,” Eli said.
+“Well you look like you’re panicking,” Eli said.
 “I get it.
 I do.
-I’d panic too if I were you.
-I’m kind of panicking for you over here.
-Sympathy panic.”
+I’d panic too, if I were you.
+I’m borderline panicking for you over here.
+Sympathy panic?”

-“I’m not panicking,” Rush said, trying to take a deep breath and failing.
-He clenched his hands and then opened them again.
+Rush tried to take a deep breath.
+Failed.
+He clenched his hands.
+Opened them again.

-Rush drank some water.
+Rush sipped his water.
 “I’m not panicking,” he said again.

-“Nope,” Eli said.
+“Nope,” Eli agreed.
 “Nope, no panicking here.
 You are taking this like a champ.
 Onion ring?”

 Rush shook his head.

 “Yeah, you’re not a stress eater.
 Anyone can see that.”
-Eli ate the onion ring he’d offered to Rush.
+Eli crunched down on the onion ring he’d offered Rush.

 Rush took another sip of water.
-“What do you think,” he finally managed, “the purpose of this mi’ possibly be?”
+“What d’ye think,” he finally managed, “the purpose of this might be?”

-“Well,” Eli said, “seeing that you’re not being actively pursued by anyone, seeing that, for all we can tell, you’re wandering around Cambridge, memoryless, hackable—”
+“Well,” Eli said, “seeing you’re not being actively pursued by anyone and, for all we can tell, you’re wandering around Cambridge, memoryless, hackable—”

 “Okay sorry.
-Memoryless, ports open, and entirely left to your own, semi-homeless devices, I can’t say that this makes any kind of rational sense to me.
-I mean, maybe this is some kind of experiment?
-But I really don’t think so.
-Because if I were going to choose someone to do a mysterious social experiment on?
-I would not choose a relatively well-known, misanthropic Fields Medalist and turn him loose in Boston, of all places.
-The thing though,” Eli said, pausing to eat another onion ring, “is that—well, without your swag, it kind of seems like you’d be screwed.
+Memoryless, ports open, and left to your own (alien, ha) devices, I can’t say this makes any kind of rational sense to me.
+Maybe this is an experiment?
+But, like, first of all: rude.
+Second of all: if I were gonna choose someone to do a mysterious social experiment on?
+I wouldn’t choose a well-known Fields Medalist and turn him loose in Boston, of all places.”
+Eli paused to contemplatively chew an onion ring, “Without your swag, it seems like you’d be screwed.
 Pretty much immediately.
 I mean, within minutes.
 What do you think would happen if you took those devices off and left them off?”

-“Yeah, not much, but you were like—tightening up,” Eli said.
-“It did not look fun.”
+“Yeah, not much, but you were, like, tightening up,” Eli said.

 Rush shut his eyes and shook his head.